teracyhq/dev/docs/nodejs_dev_guide.rst

     $ node example.js
     Server running at http://0.0.0.0:3000/

-And then open the browser at http://localhost:3000 and we should see the `Hello World` displayed.
+And then open the browser at http://localhost:3000 and you should see the `Hello World` displayed.

 We can start digging `Node.js` now at: https://nodejs.org/documentation/